 "Just let me know how she tastes when you hit that, I wanna know if it's sweet enough so I can get a turn."
 Tyler patted Kyle's back as they parted ways, Tyler going back to the lunch table while Kyle left the room out the back and started walking to his bike.

-Kyle normally didn't mind why Tyler wanted to have a round with some girl he had fucked before, but when he heard him talk about Olivia like that it angered him and he didn't know why.
+Kyle normally didn't mind when Tyler wanted to have a round with some girl he had fucked before, but when he heard him talk about Olivia like that it angered him and he didn't know why.
 Why should it?
 It was the first fucking day and he had said a whole what- ten words to the girl.
 Kyle pulled a cigarette from the carton he kept just under the mount for the small back seat and lit it leaning up against his fully matte black Kawasaki Ninja H2R.
-Kyle wasn't one of those bad boy jock types, he had his moments yeah but was actually a pretty good kid.
+Kyle wasn't one of those bad boy jock types, he had his moments yeah, but he was actually a pretty good kid.

 "Never would have pegged you for a smoker Mr. Brooks."
 Olivia says walking up from behind him.
 Olivia was breaking her own rules.
 She never showed an interest in guys at school, she knew none of them would understand her life, but there was something about Kyle that pulled her in even when she wanted to walk in the other direction.

 Kyle turned his head seeing her then turned back around taking a drag.
 "You don't know me, remember?"
 For some reason Kyle was trying to play cold and cool like she had to him.
 "Guess I'm full of surprises Miss.
 Knite."
 Kyle keeping his eyes from looking over at her as she stopped next to him was rough.
-He always believed in looking at a person when you spoke to them, but maybe she wanted him to be distant and caring, maybe that was the kind of guys she like.
+He always believed in looking at a person when you spoke to them, but maybe she wanted him to be distant and uncaring, maybe that was the kind of guys she likes.

 "I Don't actually know your first name.
 I figured since we were lab partners I should come and ask you."
 Olivia's arms crossing her chest, her shoulders shrugging.
 "Not much else I actually need to know about you."
 Olivia's head tilting to the side as she crossed her legs like Twizzlers.